TReed1104/learn-react/README.md

-# learn-react
+# template-webpack-react
-Repo for learning how to use the React framework
+Template project for React projects, built using Webpack and Babel